vitiral/simple-quality/purpose.md

 Notice that we try to keep our purpose documentation as brief and simple as possible.
-This is important for all documents, but is especially important for high level.
+This is important for all documents, but is especially important for high level docs.
 There is a basic rule: documentation that is not brief and clear will not be read -- it will be skimmed.
 Skimmed documentation will not get it's meaning across and will hamper your project instead of help it.
 Make sure to always go back to your docs and try to make them simpler and reflect the purpose of the project more plainly.
 You will thank yourself for it in the future.